AmericanRedCross/TTL_ETL/README.md

 The backup file is placed in the /backups folder.
 On Linux, we'll schedule this as a nightly job using crontab.

-Basically, the single step for this process is to issue a shell command:
+Basically, the single step for this process issues a shell command:

     pg_dump -v ttl backups/ttl.out